Coconut Curry Soup with ChickpeasYum

 This soup is rich and hearty….it’s earthy and comforting, and it has a wee bit of a kick to it.
 But just a wee bit!
 I’m a wimp when it comes to spicy foods – but I love the added spice to this soup.
 If you’re not sure you want to add all of the jalapeno, then only add half of it, but the added jalapeno really adds to the depth of flavor in this soup.

-This Coconut Curry Soup with Chickpeas is so simple to make (you’ll love how quickly it comes together) and it’s so worth making!!
-I really hope you love it as much as I do!!
+This is such an easy coconut curry soup recipe (you’ll love how quickly it comes together) and it’s so worth making!!
+I really hope you love this Coconut Curry Soup with Chickpeas as much as I do!!

 Coconut Curry Soup with Chickpeas